Status badges

 Pipeline badges

-Clicking the option will open a box with pipeline-specific URL's that you can copy and embed on your site:
+Clicking the option will open a box with pipeline-specific URLs that you can copy and embed on your site:

-Adding a badge
+Adding new badge

 Branch badges

 Branch badges are used to describe the execution status of all pipelines assigned to a specific branch.
 This is particularly useful if you are running multiple tests or deployments of the same revision.
-To access this type of badges, go to the Code tab of your project and click Browse repository at the bottom:

 The option will bring up a box where you can select the branch that you want to follow:

-Selecting a badge
+Selecting badge

 Spread Love with Buddy Automation Badges

-If you'd like to help us spread the word about Buddy, feel free to add our Automation Badges to your repository that will let other developers know about your favorite deployment tool.
-The badges come in three flavors and all look awesome embedded in a website:
+If you'd like to help us spread the word about Buddy, feel free to add our Automation Badges to your repository that will let other developers know about your favorite deployment tool!

 Automation badges